GerritCodeReview/plugins_analytics/README.md

 - --until -e Ending timestamp (excluded) to consider
 - --aggregate -granularity -g one of email, email_year, email_month, email_day, email_hour defaulting to aggregation by email
 - --extract-branches -r enables splitting of aggregation by branch name and expose branch name in the payload
-- --branch -f extract results only for a specific branch
+- --starting-revisions -s extract results starting from a specific revision

 > **NOTE**: The `--extract-branches` and `--branch` options are mutually exclusive.